adarwoo/modbus_relay/docs/user_manual.md

 ### Boot

 During boot, for the first 2 seconds, all LEDs are lit.
 This allow checking for a faulty LED.
+The fault LED remains on if a persistent fault condition is detected during the auto-test.

 ### Locate function
 To help locate a relays device, a Modbus locate command can be sent.<br/>